-- (a) The Chief Executive Officer shall promptly notify the affected Practitioner, by Special Notice, of the outcome of the fair hearing process. - (i) If the final recommendation/action was favorable to the affected Practitioner, and the Board concurred with such recommendation/action, the notice shall so state advising the affected Practitioner that the Board has rendered a final decision, and the matter is now closed. - (ii) If the final recommendation/action was Adverse to the affected Practitioner and the Report was substantially inconsistent with such recommendation/action, the notice shall inform the Practitioner of his/her right to request an appellate review by the Board before a final decision regarding the matter is rendered.
+- (a) The Chief Operating Officer shall, by Special Notice, promptly provide the affected Practitioner with a copy of the Report and shall notify the Practitioner of the outcome of the fair hearing process. - (i) If the recommendation/action after exhaustion of hearing rights is favorable to the affected Practitioner, and the Board concurs with such recommendation/action pursuant to Section 1.11.2 (a), the notice shall so state advising the affected Practitioner that the Board has rendered a final decision and the matter is now closed.

+- (ii) If the recommendation/action after exhaustion of hearing rights is Adverse to the affected Practitioner and the Report is substantially consistent with such Adverse recommendation/action pursuant to Section 1.11.2 (b)(i), the notice shall inform the Practitioner that there shall be no right of further review and the Board shall render its final decision. - (iii) If the recommendation/action after exhaustion of hearing rights is Adverse to the affected Practitioner and the Report is substantially inconsistent with such Adverse recommendation/action pursuant to Section 1.11.2 (b)(ii), the notice shall inform the Practitioner of his/her right to request an appellate review of the matter pursuant to Article II before a final decision regarding the matter is rendered.